Boston Lyft Accident Lawyer for Injuries Sustained by Passengers

 If you’ve been injured while riding as a passenger in a Lyft vehicle, you might be confused as to whose insurance coverage applies.
 The Lyft drivers’ automobile insurance policy?
 Lyft’s policy?
 Your policy?

 Car accident cases involving Lyft vehicles and other ride-sharing vehicles can be complicated.

-That’s why you need the Lyft accident lawyer at the Law Offices of Jeffrey S. Glassman on your side.
+That’s why you need the Lyft accident lawyer at the Jeffrey Glassman Injury Lawyers on your side.
 Our experienced and skilled attorneys will identify all parties who could be potentially liable for your injuries and negotiate a fair settlement that includes medical expenses, pain and suffering, lost wages, and more.

 We’ll make sure all involved insurance companies treat you fairly and don’t pay you less than you’re owed.
 One of the biggest mistakes that an injured Lyft passenger can make is to enter an early settlement with an insurance company.
 If you settle too soon, you might not know the full extent of your injuries.
 Plus, a signed settlement means that you’ve closed the door on any future claims against the insurance company.

 Our Lyft attorneys will prevent this from happening and work to maximize your monetary recovery.
 We handle cases on a contingency fee basis, which means there are no upfront fees.
 You don’t pay a dime unless we recover money for you.

 Depending on the facts, even traditional car accident cases can be complicated and require the services of a car accident attorney to perform a thorough investigation, identify who’s at fault and make sure that the responsible parties pay their fair share.
 Accidents involving Lyft and other rideshare vehicles are even more complex.